keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 OAUTH_SCOPE: "email"
 ```

-When accessing the bridge, the user is redirected to the identity provider.
+When accessing the Bridge, the user is redirected to the identity provider.
 {{< popup_image
 link="./assets/oauth-login-message.png"
 caption="Accessing bridge without being logged in" width="800px">}}